Stichus: Plot

 In Athens, the two daughters of wealthy Antipho, Panegyris and Pamphila, are married to the brothers Epignomus and Pamphilippus.
 Due to mismanagement of their property, the two husbands became merchants to make money, and by the start of the play they have been away for more than two years.
-As no news has been received about their husbands' whereabouts, the women are encouraged by their father to remarry, but they refuse.
+As no news has been received about their husbands' whereabouts, the women are urged by their father to remarry, but they refuse.

-The slave boy Pinacium brings news to Panegyris that her husband has returned.
-When the brothers arrive, Antipho requests the gift of a female slave, after which they reconcile.
+The slave boy Pinacium brings news to Panegyris that her husband Epignomus has returned.
+When Epignomus enters, his slave Stichus requests some time off for a home-coming party, which is granted.
+A short time later Pamphilippus enters, and Antipho requests him to give him a female slave, after which they become reconciled.

 Part of the amusement of the comedy is in the attempts of the ever-hungry parasite Gelasimus to get an invitation to dinner; but he is continually rebuffed, first by the slaves Crocotium and Pinacium, then by Panegyris, and finally by both husbands.

-Epignomus's slave Stichus is granted some wine and a day off to celebrate the homecoming.
+The final scene is the celebration of Epignomus's slave Stichus to celebrate the homecoming.
 He and his friend Sagarinus/Sangarinus celebrate with their shared mistress, Stephanium.
 The play ends with a dance.

 The stage set shows three houses, those of Antipho, Panegyris/Epignomus, and Pamphila/Pamphilippus.
 The action takes place in the street in front of the houses.

-Metrical structure
+Metrical and dramatic structure

 The metrical scheme of the play is relatively simple.
 If A = iambic senarii, B = other metres, and C = trochaic septenarii, the scheme is as follows: